 Gov. Baker rejects supervised drug injection site proposal

-BOSTON (AP) — Gov. Charlie Baker is brushing aside a proposal for Massachusetts to allow supervised injection sites for drug users.
+BOSTON (AP) — Gov. Charlie Baker brushed aside on Wednesday a proposal for Massachusetts to allow supervised injection sites for drug users.

 Baker pointed to comments U.S. Attorney Andrew Lelling has made warning that regardless of any state law, drug users and employees at the sites would be exposed to federal criminal charges.

-On Tuesday, a legislative commission recommended the state approve supervised injection sites for drug users on a test basis.
+On Tuesday, a legislative commission recommended the state approve one or more supervised injection sites for drug users on a test basis.

 Commission members said the state should allow the sites to see if they can help reduce the harm associated with injecting illegal drugs, including the risk of overdosing alone.